 The snow is still cold and icy on the ground where I live, yet spring is on her way.
 How do I know?
 Not because the calendar tells me so, and not only because of the changing light.
 I know spring is coming because the silent winter forest is now a vaulting cathedral of bird song.
 My dogs run farther, noses low to the ground, chasing the scent trail of the small animals now awakened from their hibernation.
 Even I, with a sense of smell much weaker in comparison to my four-legged friends, am dizzied by the smell of leaf rot, loamy earth, and green moss slowly being revealed from beneath its blanket of white.
 Torrents of water now pour over the mountainside in a hundred new streams.
 They make a lively sound as they rush their way down to the swollen river that sits below my house, like the sound of children in the schoolyard on a bright and windy day.
 We are just a few days away from the Spring Equinox, and though it may not be apparent in the still empty tree limbs, the fire of spring has been lit.

-Ostara, or Eostre, is the name that my early Anglo –Saxon ancestors gave to the festival of Spring, celebrated on the Equinox in March.
-Ostara is the name for the goddess of dawn, and derives from the Germanic word for east, the direction of the rising sun.
-Last month, I wrote about the final new moon cycle of the winter as being reminiscent of the period of sleep just before the dawn.
-That time when our dreams become vivid, mixing with the sounds and sensations of our waking life.
-Now, as we come to the cross quarter festival of the Equinox the year has truly dawned.
+Ostara is the name that my early Anglo –Saxon ancestors gave to the festival of Spring, celebrated on the Equinox in March.
+Ostara is the name for the goddess of the dawn and derives from the Germanic word for east, the direction of the rising sun.
+I consider the season of late winter to be reminiscent of our sleep cycle just prior to the dawn time.
+You know that time when your dreams become vivid, mixing with the sounds and sensations of our waking life?
+Now, as we come to the cross-quarter festival of the Equinox the year has truly dawned and we begin to awaken from our slumber.
 We cross the threshold, with winter behind us, and move forward into the next creative cycle, which will take us all the way to Samhain or Halloween, the final harvest feast of the year.

 How did my ancestors celebrate Ostara?
 I do not know as none of those rites and rituals were passed down to me whole.
-However, it is said that one practice was to drink water from fresh springs as the sun rises, a beautiful and deeply symbolic practice to my mind, while another was to clean and bless the gardens.
+However, it is said that one practice was to drink water from fresh springs as the sun rises, while another was to clean and bless the gardens.
 I used to live in a coastal town and my personal equinox practice was to plant the first spring violas in a pot on my deck, their velvety purple and bright yellow flowers heralding the beauty of the season to come.
 Living in the mountains now this is not possible.
 I’d love to get into the garden and clear away the debris to prepare the earth for the first spring planting but that is still a few weeks away.

 While winter visioning required deep rest and plenty of quiet space, spring manifestation asks for greater physicality.
 I am called to awaken my body again, bringing more heat and movement into my physical practices of yoga, in the same way I am called to take tangible steps towards bringing my creative projects into reality.
 Aries energy is the energy of re-birth, calling us out of the dream space of Pisces.
 We may find that in some spring seasons we would rather pull the covers up over our ears and go back to sleep.
 Don’t escape under the covers.
 We are wise to catch this rising tide of vital energy and allow it to support us in waking up for the year.